 It’s easy to keep your BAC low.
-Have no more than one alcoholic drink per hour.
-Remember that standard drinks of beer, wine, and spirits have the same amount of alcohol.
+Have no more than one alcoholic drink per hour?
+Remember that standard drinks of beer, wine, and spirits (liquor) have the same amount of pure alcohol.
 It’s six-tenths of one ounce each.

 Also be sure to eat or munch food while drinking.
 Alternate alcoholic with non-alcoholic drinks.
-Don’t play drinking games or have drinking contests.
+Don’t play drinking games.
 Avoid punches or drinks in unusual size containers.
 It’s hard to know how much alcohol they have.
 Thus, it’s hard to pace them.
 Understand that BAC continues to rise after you stop drinking.
 And consider buying a personal alcohol breath estimator.